sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 cd generalAPIForSocialNetworks
 ```

 Install/upgrade, create and activate a python virtual environment.
-Here teh virtual environment is named `social_venv`.
+Here the virtual environment is named `social_venv`.
 For Mac OS or Linux replace the last line with `source social_venv/bin/activate`.

 ```cmd
 pip install -U virtualenv